-According to the current wording of the provisions of the Act on Assistance to Ukrainian Citizens in Connection with the Armed Conflict on the Territory of Ukraine (Special-purpose Act), Ukrainian citizens receiving temporary protection in Poland will only be able to apply for temporary residence in Poland if the purpose of their stay in Poland is:
+According to the current wording of the provisions of the Act on Assistance to Citizens of Ukraine in Connection with Armed Conflict on the Territory of Ukraine (Special Act), citizens of Ukraine enjoying temporary protection in Poland may apply for temporary residence in Poland only if the purpose of their stay in Poland will be:

-– pursuing a highly qualified occupation (Blue Card) or,
+– performing work in a highly qualified profession (Blue Card) or

-The submission of residency applications by such persons will be possible from April 1, 2023.
-Unfortunately, the Special-purpose Act does not currently provide for the possibility for children under temporary protection in Poland to apply for a temporary residence permit, even after April 1, 2023, even if they are children of persons authorised as of April 1, 2023, to apply for temporary residence.
-This possibility is also not available to other Ukrainian nationals who do not work or conduct business in Poland.
+The submission of residence applications by such persons is possible from April 1, 2023.
+Unfortunately, as of now, the special act does not provide for the possibility of applying for a temporary residence permit, even after April 1, 2023, by children under temporary protection in Poland, even if they are children of persons eligible as of April 1, 2023 to submit a temporary residence application.
+Such a possibility is also not available to other citizens of Ukraine who do not perform work or economic activity in Poland.

-However, should no additional solutions be introduced in the following months to extend the legality of the stay of Ukrainian nationals in Poland beyond August 24, 2023, these individuals may consider applying for international protection.
+However, if no additional solutions were introduced in the following months to extend the legality of the stay of Ukrainian citizens in Poland after August 24, 2023, these individuals may consider applying for international protection.

 International protection can take two forms: granting refugee status or obtaining subsidiary protection.